-2025 NYC Heat-Related Mortality Report
+2026 NYC Heat-Related Mortality Report

-- There was an average of about 520 heat-exacerbated deaths (caused indirectly by heat aggravating an underlying illness) per year.
+There was an average of about 490 heat-exacerbated deaths (caused indirectly by heat worsening an underlying illness) per year from 2014-2023.
+These heat-related deaths account for about 3% of all deaths over the warm season months of May through September.

 NYC summers are getting hotter because of climate change.
 Emergency response to extreme heat must be coupled with equitable investments in structural interventions and heat mitigation measures that reduce risk throughout the season.
-For example, all New Yorkers will need energy-efficient home cooling that they can afford to run; tree planting and greening can help reduce local temperatures while providing shade.
+For example, all New Yorkers will need energy-efficient home cooling that they can afford to run, and tree planting and greening can help reduce local temperatures while providing shade.

 Introduction

-- Heat-stress deaths (also called heat stroke deaths) are caused directly by heat and happen when heat-related illnesses, such as heat exhaustion and hyperthermia, lead to death.
+Heat-stress deaths (also called heat stroke deaths) are caused directly by heat and happen when heat-related illnesses, such as heat exhaustion and hyperthermia, lead to death.
 These deaths are coded as heat-related in death certificates, and cases can be counted and investigated.

-- Heat-exacerbated deaths happen when heat worsens existing chronic conditions, such as heart disease.
+Heat-exacerbated deaths happen when heat worsens existing chronic conditions, such as heart disease.
 These deaths are caused indirectly by heat and are estimated using statistical models.
 They are also often called “excess” mortality.

-- Neighborhood impacts are tracked by looking at community-level differences in risk of heat-related death and are described using the NYC Health Department’s Heat Vulnerability Index (HVI).
+Neighborhood impacts are tracked by looking at community-level differences in risk of heat-related death and are described using the NYC Health Department’s Heat Vulnerability Index (HVI).

-The NYC Health Department examined heat-stress deaths occurring during the warm season months of May through September from 2014-2023.
+The NYC Health Department examined heat-stress deaths occurring during the warm season months of May through September from 2016-2025.
 We reviewed death certificates and medical examiner investigation reports in cases where heat was recognized as a cause of death.
 A more detailed description of methods and data sources can be found in the Appendix Methods and Supplemental Data.

 Demographics